 Elon Musk leads with a genius ability to detect talent, energy, smarts, and total commitment.
-He is most interested in problem-solving, the ability to get results through people, and a no excuses, take responsibility leadership style.
-He has little regard for formally educated, book-smart people and most values creativity.
+He is most interested in problem-solving, the ability to get results through people, and a no-excuses, take-responsibility leadership style.
+He has little regard for formally educated, book-smart people and values creativity.

 The Famous Elon Musk Leadership Style

 One of the wealthiest humans alive, “the real Tony Stark,” CEO of Tesla, SpaceX, and Neuralink (name the rest!), is not your average billionaire CEO.

 This eclectic and eccentric serial entrepreneur has started and scaled businesses across several industries.